Tibbe90/Bank-Castle/README.md

 # Bank-Castle - Tibbes bank application
 (because Frank-Castle is unavailable)

 A CLI bank app.
-This is made for my "introduction to Java" school assignment.
+This is made for my "Banken" school assignment in my introduction to Java course.
 I have written everything in Visual Studio Code

 This application is designed to handle multiple users and keep track of their accounts separately.